CMU-17313Q/CMU-17313Q.github.io/docs/syllabus.md

 If you find yourself in a situation that calls for an extended absence, please have your academic advisor reach out to the instructors, and they will work to find a solution on a case by case basis.

 ### Projects
 Late work will receive feedback but no credit.
 Due to heavy emphasis on planning & teamwork in this course there are no late days; we expect that you **anticipate unexpected events in your planning**, and coordinate with your teammates when they arise.
 Exceptions to this policy will be made only in extraordinary circumstances, almost always involving a family or medical emergency, with your academic advisor or the Dean of Student Affairs requesting the exception on your behalf.

 ## Time Management
 This is a 12-unit course, and it is our intention to manage it so that you spend close to 12 hours a week on the course, on average.
 In general, 4 hours/week will be spent in lectures & recitation and 8 hours on readings and projects.
 Notice that most projects are done in groups, so please account for the overhead and decreased time flexibility that comes with group work.
 Throughout the semester, please feel free to give the course staff feedback on how much time the course is taking for you.

-## Writing
-Describing tradeoffs among decisions and communication with less technical stakeholders are key aspects of this class.
-Most projects have a component that requires discussing issues in written form or reflecting about experiences.
-To practice writing skills, the [Global Communications Center](https://www.cmu.edu/student-success/programs/communication-support/index.html) (GCC) offers one-on-one help for students, along with workshops.
-The instructors are also happy to provide additional guidance if requested.

 ## Professionalism
 Your classmates are your colleagues.
 This is particularly true in this course, where we aim to provide you with principles, practices, tools, and paradigms that will enable you to be an effective, real-world Software Engineer.
 We ask that you treat one another like the professionals you are and that you are preparing to be.